-Our train screeches into Fulton St. station and half-empties.
-The rest of the passengers will get out at Wall Street, the next stop.
+Our train screeches into Fulton St. station and I exit along with half of the commuters in my car.
+The rest will get out at Wall Street, the next stop.
 At the exit turnstiles, the passengers from my overcrowded train mix with passengers from 10 others, the locals maneuvering for minor positional advantages in order to exit as fast as possible.
-I loose this round of turnstile arbitrage to a large black woman and her wide-eyed child, which is just as well because the child looks like he is about to die from fright.
+I lose this round of turnstile arbitrage to a large black woman and her wide-eyed child, which is just as well because the child looks like he is about to die from fright.

 Once out of the subway I figure I’ll easily see the World Trade Center.
 I can’t.
 All that I see is a cluster of grungy, though ornate, retail buildings on Dey Street.
 I catch a headline from CNN news, on a television in a bar window: record volumes result in record highs on both NASDAQ and NYSE.
 I follow a swollen stream of people west across Broadway, and then the Twin Towers swing into view.
 They are huge, more so in contrast with the small, beat-up walk-ups around me.
 The crowd pushes me westward past Century 21 and across Church St. I flow through the WTC plaza, the book store Borders is on my right and a silver and gold sculpture of a meteorite on my left.
 I enter the North Tower through an anonymous, though impressively arched alcove.
 I take the escalator down into the shopping concourse where security is located.
 The concourse is a clone of every rich mall in America, with striking exceptions.
 In the heart of the main promenade there is a bank of escalators to the Port Authority trains up which cascades an endless, well-dressed stream of commuters from New Jersey.
 More people than I’ve ever seen before, and they keep coming.
 On the north-east corner there is a microscopic shoe store in which there are sales people wearing head-mounted microphones.
-Two people standing side by side with outstretched arms can touch facing walls and they have head mounted microphones.
-They probably have a direct connection with the vanity store’s owner.
-I imagine one sales-model reporting through her headset, “Honey, we just sold one pair of shoes and a handbag in New York.
-You can buy that hacienda now.”
+Two people standing side by side with outstretched arms can touch facing walls and they have head-mounted microphones.
+There is no apparent reason for their headsets, so I imagine that they have a direct connection with the vanity store’s owner.
+I imagine one sales-model reporting “Honey, we just sold one pair of shoes and a handbag in New York.
+You can retire now.”